Symbolic partition in chaotic maps: Generating symbolic partition in 2D maps

-In Fig.~\ref{fig4}(b), by iterating the baseline S1 one step, a new segment S2 is produced together with the folding point P3 according to Observation \uppercase\expandafter{\romannumeral1}.
+In FIG.~\ref{fig2}(b), by iterating the baseline S1 one step, a new segment S2 is produced together with the folding point P3 according to Remark \uppercase\expandafter{\romannumeral1}.
 Here the S1 and S2 both reach a maximum stretching locally.
 To locate P3 more accurately, a point with a maximum curvature of $2.6742\times10^{12}$ is reached by iterating nine more steps and P3 is obtained by nine inverse iterations of this point.
 The preimage of P3 is the critical point $A_0$ where the radius of curvature is of the same order of the whole attractor.
 For S2, a similar procedure is followed to locate the folding point P7 and the critical point $B_0$.
 In this process, two new segments S3 and S4 are emerging, the critical points of which could be detected similarly.
-Putting all this information together, we get the partition in Fig.~\ref{fig6}(a) at this level.
+Putting all this information together, we get the partition in FIG.~\ref{fig3}(a) at this level.\\

+In order to justify our partition, we compute the metric entropy $h$ and compare it with the Lyapunov exponent which is supposed to be equal to $h$ if the partition is correct, as suggested by Grassberger \cite{1985Generating, 1989Kantz, 1987Entropy} and Politi \cite{1984Badii}.
+Also L. Jaeger and H. Kantz\cite{1997Kantz} showed that for wrong partitions this computation would not have a right convergence.
+More explicitly, here we use a less biased estimator which was proposed by T. Sch$\ddot{u}$rmann and Grassberger\cite{schurmann1996entropy, schurmann2004bias, schurmann2015note}

+where M represents the number of types of sequences $(s_1,...,s_n)$ and $k(s_1,...,s_n)$ the number for each type. $\Psi(x)$ is the logarithmic derivative of the gamma function.
+The difference

+should converge to the Lyapunov exponent when $n \to \infty$ if the partition is a valid symbolic one.
+We choose a trajectory with length $2^{31}$ for the calculation.
+In this example, with the current setting, the $h_n$ converges well to the Lyapunov exponent $\lambda =0.41938$, as shown in FIG.~\ref{fig4}(a).\\

 Here, we would like to mention that the proper folding points are easy to select in the current example since the dissipation of the map is strong enough.
 In the general case where the dissipation is not enough, ambiguity could arise as in the following example. \\